IgniteUI/indigo-design-docfx/en/components/column-chart.md

 ## Usage

-Use the Column Chart when you want to see the amount of change over a period of time.
-Always start you numeric Axis at 0, so you don't misrepresent the data.
-Don't use different colors for the same category.
-If you use time to represent the change in the category you should always set it on the horizontal axis.
-Don't use too active color for the Gridlines as it will make the chart hard to read and will take away the focus.
-If you need a detailed Time-Series analysis  - consider a Line Chart with a Time-Series for this type of data.
+Use the Column Chart when you want to show the amount of change over a period of time.
+Always start your numeric Axis at 0 to avoid misrepresenting the data.
+Also, abstain from using different colors for the same category.
+If referencing time, e.g. dates or months, to represent the change in the category, you should always set it on the horizontal axis.
+Use subtle colors for the Gridlines to make the chart easier to the eye.
+If you need a more detailed time series visual, consider using a Line Chart instead.

 | Do                                                                                             | Don't                                                                                              |
 | ---------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------- |